fbpx

 About The Author

 Hey!
-I’m Cass, a brand coach and the Co-Founder & Chief Brand Officer at Lovely Impact, a website template shop for coaches.
+I’m Cass, a Certified Brand Coach and a Co-Founder at Lovely Impact.
 I help coaches elevate their businesses with beautiful branding and websites.
 Here on our blog, my content focuses on branding, web design, and storytelling.

 By Cass

 Hey!
-I’m Cass, a brand coach and the Co-Founder & Chief Brand Officer at Lovely Impact, a website template shop for coaches.
+I’m Cass, a Certified Brand Coach and a Co-Founder at Lovely Impact.
 I help coaches elevate their businesses with beautiful branding and websites.
 Here on our blog, my content focuses on branding, web design, and storytelling.

 Leave a comment